White Cat (The Curse Workers 1)

 But there is a secret at the center of Cassel’s family and he’s about to inherit it.
 It’s terrifying and that’s the truth.
 In his search for answers, he discovers a wicked plot for power that seems certain to succeed.
 But Cassel has other ideas—and a plan to con the conmen.

-White Cat was nominated for the Andre Norton Award and for a Locus Award.
+In 2011 White Cat was nominated for the Andre Norton Award and for a Locus Award.
 White Cat was on the Massachusetts Book Award Must-Read List and the Best Hero category of the Indigo Teen Read Awards in 2010, and Texas’s Tayshas Reading List for 2012.